ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/visualizing/1-ExtractingYourData.md

 }
 ```

 Now we need to pass this function a `DataView`.
 In general, we need to do this every time the visual is updated, so we will call `dataExtraction()` from `update()`.
-We can retrieve the dataView from the `VisualUpdateOptions` parameter by getting the first entry in the `dataViews` property.
-We may also want to check to ensure the dataView exists before we pass it on to `dataExtraction()`.
+We can retrieve the `DataView` from the `VisualUpdateOptions` parameter by getting the first entry in the `dataViews` property.
+We may also want to check to ensure the `DataView` exists before we pass it on to `dataExtraction()`.
 If we remove the starting code from `update()` we will get:

 ```
 public update(options: VisualUpdateOptions) {